TaxMachine/Paflop-selfbot/Paflop selfbot/Floppa Selfbot©  v0.0.4/readme.md

-# Floppa Selfbot
+# Paflop Selfbot

 ## Introduction

-> Floppa selfbot is a basic javascript selfbot for discord.
+> Paflop selfbot is a basic javascript selfbot for discord.

 - Selfbots are banned by discord so be careful when using them